 - Intellectual disability

-Quantitative defect in biosynthesis of one type of hemoglobin (Hb) chain or a structurally abnormal Hb:
+Hemoglobinopathies involve a quantitative defect in biosynthesis of one type of hemoglobin (Hb) chain or a structurally abnormal Hb.

 HHA disorders: 1/500-1,100